10 Hiding Spots Burglars Always Look First

 Burglars will make a beeline to the room with the most valuables.
 “The good stop is always going to be in the master bedroom,” says Chris McGoey, CPP, CSP, CAM, president of McGoey Security Consulting.
 “That’s where you have your clothes, your jewelry, your extra cash, your weapons, your prescriptions—anything of value.”
 Hiding things under the mattress is one of the oldest tricks in the book, so a thief will likely check there for hidden treasures, he says.

 A thief might rummage through your entire closet—pockets and all—looking for cash or other valuables.
 If you do decide to store valuables in your closet, leave them in a box purposely mislabeled with a boring name (think: “college textbooks 1980” or “baby clothes”) to keep sticky fingers out, suggests McGoey.
+If you’re going away for a while, then try these fool proof methods to trick burglars into thinking you’re at home.

 While burglars are in your bedroom, a jewelry box on top of the dresser is a hot commodity.
 Even if you don’t store your jewelry in plain sight, a thief will probably hunt around in dresser drawers for a shoebox or other unique box that could be filled with watches, jewels, and other valuables, says Robert Siciliano, CSP, security analyst with Hotspot Shield.
 Instead of putting your high-value belongings in an obvious box, ball them up in a sock, he suggests.
 Pick a pair with a bright pattern that will stand out to you but won’t look fishy to a crook.